 Exhaustively researched and including original documents and interviews in Arabic, Russian and English, King Faisal of Saudi Arabia: Personality, Faith and Times offers a unique perspective of this seminal figure and is key to understanding the Arab world today.

 About the Author

 Alexei Vassiliev is Honorary President of the Institute for African Studies at the Russian Academy of Sciences (RAS).
-He is the author of over forty books, including the critically acclaimed The History of Saudi Arabia, winner of the Choice Outstanding Academic Book Award, Central Asia: Political and Economic Challenges in the Post-Soviet Era (both by Saqi Books), and Russian Policy in the Middle East: From Messianism to Pragmatism.
-The recipient of many awards, he is also Editor-in-chief of the journal Asia and Africa Today, and has been the primary editor of about 50 monographs, including the two volume Encyclopedia of Africa.
-His works have been translated into over fourteen languages.
+He is the author of over forty books, including the critically acclaimed The History of Saudi Arabia, winner of the Choice Outstanding Academic Book Award, Central Asia: Political and Economic Challenges in the Post-Soviet Era, and King Faisal of Saudi Arabia: Personality.
+Faith and Times.
+The recipient of many awards, he is also Editor-in-chief of Asia and Africa Today, and has been the primary editor of about 50 monographs, including the two-volume Encyclopedia of Africa.
+His works have been translated into over 14 languages.
 He is a member of the International Security Section of the Security Council of the Russian Federation and of the Foreign Policy Council of the Ministry of Foreign Affairs.

 'A detailed and fascinating biography … the story [Vassiliev] tells is a remarkable one.
 Faisal was an authoritarian ruler who stamped out opposition, and Western diplomats often found him cantankerous.
 Still, if his father created Saudi Arabia within its current borders, it was Faisal who knitted it together, using oil wealth to turn a backward desert society into a modern state and an actor on the world stage.'